 Christmas calories often pile on before you’ve even sat down to dinner.
 The snacks and appetizers that seem to eternally float around before dinner are almost purposefully designed to fatten you up.

-The healthiest option is to cut the appetizers all together, or substitute with olives or fresh fruit.
+The healthiest option is to cut the appetizers together or substitute them with olives or fresh fruit.
 An extreme option for the weight conscious, this might not be the Christmassy solution that most people are looking for.

-Dip wise, you can swap out the heavier sauces for healthier alternatives, like goat cheese dip, or light hummus.
+Dip-wise, you can swap out the heavier sauces for healthier alternatives, like goat cheese dip, or light hummus.
 Again, there are lots of healthy Christmas recipes that are easier on the waistline, but which still feel just as indulgent.
-Mini crab cakes with pickled celery is a fantastic combo that you can eat guilt free.
+Mini crab cakes with pickled celery are a fantastic combo that you can eat guilt-free.
 Caviar is another healthy indulgence.
 You need not splash out on the beluga stuff – most fish eggs are good for you, whilst also being highly suggestive of luxury.